Amateur radio call signs: General issuing practices

 Each national authority has some options in relation to the form of the prefix, as long as enough characters are selected starting from the left of their assigned block to produce a prefix unique to its jurisdiction.

-Each country has authority over which numeral separates the prefix and suffix.
+Each country has authority over which numeral (if any) separates the prefix and suffix.
 The prohibition of the use of the digits 0 and 1 in land mobile stations does not apply to amateur stations.
-The ITU however does not issue prefixes with either a 0 or 1 as one of the characters.
+The ITU however, does not issue prefixes with either a 0 or 1 as one of the characters.
+Some non-standard non-ITU countries do have callsigns used for amateur radio purposes, such as 1A used by the Sovereign Order of Malta.
+Others are not recognised, such as 1B for Northern Cyprus.

 Bahamas issues call signs without a separating numeral.
 They are assigned the C6A–C6Z block, and the '6' is part of the prefix.
 Examples are as found on QRZ.COM (C6AFO, C6AGB, etc.)

-In India the International Telecommunication Union (ITU) has divided all countries into three regions; India is located in ITU Region 3.
-These regions are further divided into two competing zones, the ITU and the CQ.
-Mainland India and the Lakshadweep Islands come under ITU Zone 41 and CQ Zone 22, and the Andaman and Nicobar Islands under ITU Zone 49 and CQ Zone 26.
-The ITU has assigned to India call-sign blocks 8TA to 8YZ, VUA to VWZ, and ATA to AWZ.
+Each country’s regulator may use a different methodology to assign the prefix, number and/or suffix structure based on geographical region, state, province and/or licence class.

-VU call-signs are listed according to licence grade: for General (formerly the Advanced Grade and Grade–I) licence holders, the call-sign prefix is VU2; for Restricted (formerly Grade–II and Grade–II Restricted) licence holders, the prefix is VU3.
-The VU3 prefix has also been granted to foreigners operating in India.
-As of 2011, call-signs consist of only letters, not numerals, and can be either two or three characters long.
-Examples of Indian amateur radio call-signs are "VU2XY" and "VU3EGH".
+For instance, in India, amateur radio call-signs are issued by the Wireless Planning and Coordination Wing (WPC) according to licence grade.
+General Grade licence holders (formerly Advanced Grade and Grade-I) are assigned the prefix VU2, while Restricted Grade licence holders (formerly Grade-II and Grade-II Restricted) are assigned the prefix VU3.
+The VU3 prefix has also been granted to foreign amateur operators licensed to operate within India.
+As of 2011, Indian amateur radio call-signs consisted solely of letters after the numeral and could contain either two or three suffix characters.
+Examples of Indian amateur radio call-signs include "VU2XY" and "VU3UNE".
+Since 2025, additional call-sign series, including VU22–VU29 and VU32–VU39, have also been introduced to expand the available pool of Indian amateur radio call-signs.

+In the United Kingdom, the telecoms regulator Ofcom allocates the number with callsigns based on licence class, which defines the power limits (and previously which bands, now an obsolete restriction) an operator may use.
+The licence class can be determined from the prefix and number combinations, for example, M3, M6 and M7 is a Foundation licence; M8, M9 and with a prefix of 2 are Intermediate licence; all other callsigns with a prefix G or M are Full licences.
+Where a callsign has only 1 letter in the suffix, the licence is a Full licence regardless of the number in the callsign.

-The suffix can be from one to four characters subject to ITU exclusions (above).
+The suffix can be from one to four characters, subject to ITU exclusions (above).
 On special occasions, for temporary use, administrations may authorize use of call signs with more than four suffix-characters.